Breaking News

 • Immunological; e.g. hypersensitivity reaction, allergic reaction etc. (e.g. in Bronchial asthma, )

-• Metabolic cause: (e.g. in uraemia, diabetes mellitus.)
+• Metabolic cause: (e.g. in uremia, diabetes mellitus.)

 • Psychogenic cause; (e.g. in peptic ulcer)

-• latrogenic cause; (e.g. in anaphylaxis due to antibiotic injection.)
+• iatrogenic cause; (e.g. in anaphylaxis due to antibiotic injection.)

 • colitis)